What are retention ponds?

 Retention ponds are designed to operate within a range of water levels.
 The water levels will sometimes fluctuate between their normal water level and what would be considered a high water level.

-The water levels will typically rise as a result of a wet weather event, like heavy rain or snow melt.
-They can even rise as a result of a water main break.
+The water levels will typically rise because of a wet weather event, like heavy rain or snow melt.
+They can even rise due to a water main break.
 Water levels can rise significantly – up to 1.2 meters or more– and can last anywhere from a few hours to several days, before gradually returning to their normal water level.
 Weirs and pumps help to regulate a pond’s water levels, allowing for excess runoff to be temporarily stored and then gradually released into the land drainage sewer system.

 Residents living adjacent to a retention pond should be aware that water levels can increase significantly on a short-term basis, causing temporary flooding around the pond.
-For this reason, residents should be mindful of this when deciding where to install structures, when landscaping or when storing items on their properties.
+For this reason, residents should be mindful of this when landscaping, building structures, or when storing items on their properties.

 Properties adjacent to retention ponds typically have notable grade breaks or slopes leading down to the pond.
 These slopes, as illustrated above, can help residents determine where the retention pond water may rise to during normal and high-water level events.